Reporting abuse to an adult

 - 999 - Police emergency

 If you don't want to contact us yourself, you could also report your concerns to a social worker, doctor, nurse, housing office or an advice centre and ask them to make a referral for you.
-Here qualified people are waiting to take your call in a safe environment who will listen to you and act swiftly to make sure your enquiry is dealt with in the correct way.
+Qualified people are waiting to take your call in a safe environment.
+They will listen to you and act swiftly to make sure your enquiry is dealt with in the correct way.

 Some people aren't able to take care of themselves, and they may not be good at telling other people if something is wrong.
 This can leave them open to abuse.